Building Client-Contractor Relationships

 5. Respond To Every Concern

 When customers call for help or have a complaint, it is important to offer the same friendly and attentive service no matter the size of their project or how many times they have worked with you.
-However, if a repeat customer has an issue, it is especially important to flag the call for immediate attention to avoid losing this relationship.
+However, if a repeat customer has an issue, it is especially important to flag the call for immediate attention to avoid losing this client-contractor relationship.

 While the construction industry is vastly different from the product industry, complaints and reviews online are just as common – and just as consequential.
 Be sure to monitor online for mentions of your brand, and be sure to respond quickly to complaints on social media or review websites.
 Ignoring this type of criticism can not only cause you to lose the upset customer, but it could also scare off any new prospects who have discovered your construction services.